Connecting to Access Server with macOS

 - Official release notes (change log)

-Another good OpenvPN client created by an external party, SparkLabs.
-It is available for Windows and Macintosh.
-It is compatible with OpenVPN Access Server.
+Viscosity is a third-party OpenVPN client that is created by SparkLabs.
+Viscosity is available for Windows and macOS and is compatible with Access Server.